irfand2/crypticapp/DEVELOPMENT.md

  - **5/01/2020**
    - Added decryption methods for Ceasar and XOR.
-   - Added Cinder-ImGui cinder block.
+   - Upon feedback by code mod, added Cinder-ImGui cinder block.

  - **5/06/2020**
    - Deleted the manually created buttons and texts.
    - Recreated the user interface using ImGui:
    - Finished encrypt and decrypt screens.
+   - Added comments to my_app.cc.